 Genizah means “reserved” or “hidden” in Hebrew, and is traditionally a place where Jews store sacred documents when they fall out of use.

 As a service to the community and in accordance with Jewish tradition, Mount Sinai buries worn out siddurim (prayer books), Torah scrolls, tefellin and other sacred materials containing the Hebrew name of God in our parks.
 We do this to show respect for God’s holy name.
 Since 1999 all Mount Sinai book burials have taken place at Mount Sinai Simi Valley.

-Please contact Jon Haim, Simi Valley Site Director to schedule a drop off.
+Please contact our Simi Valley park to schedule a drop off.
 Unfortunately we cannot accept drop offs without a scheduled appointment.